-The first week of February, the first decorative pieces were put on these pediments, and the rest will be going in over the coming weeks.
+The top of these pinnacles will be put in place in the coming months.
 So, we’ve decided to take this opportunity to tell you all about these elements.

 On the upper parts of the apse façade, Gaudí used various plants, laid out like a sort of railing that create a garden surrounding the tower of the Virgin Mary.
-And it is the fruit of these plants that are now going in on the very top of the apse pediments.
+And it is the fruit of these plants that will be on the very top of the apse pediments.
 This connection between the plants and their fruit isn’t only found in this part of the Basilica.
 The pediments on the windows of the side naves have tree leaves and, higher up, baskets of their fruit.

 This handrail on the apse has leaves from cypress, palm, olive and rose bushes, among others.
 All these trees and plants are from The Praise of Wisdom in the biblical Book of Sirach or Ecclesiasticus, chapter 24 (9-19).
 This text was very popular in Gaudí’s time, read in the third nocturn of matins of the Officium B. Virginis.
 This is why Gaudí chose them and also included the fruit of these plants, which are in a basket made from the leaves of the plants and trees in the same text.